 Yes!
 Use this no-chill chocolate chip cookie recipe to make 24 regular size cookies.
-Measure out 2 Tablespoons of cookie dough per cookie and bake for about 12-14 minutes or until lightly browned on the sides.
+Measure out a heaping 1.5 Tablespoons of cookie dough per cookie and bake at 350°F (177°C) for about 12-13 minutes or until lightly browned on the sides.
 Both the regular size and giant cookies are soft and thick with buttery crisp edges.
-Like my soft chocolate chip cookies, but chewier and thicker.

 Speaking of Cookies…

 - Sally’s Cookie Addiction (my cookie cookbook!)

 This quick & easy cookie recipe produces 6 giant chocolate chip cookies.
 Adapted from my popular chewy chocolate chip cookies, these cookies are a heaping 1/2 cup of cookie dough each and there’s NO cookie dough chilling required.
 They’re nearly 4x the size of regular cookies.

 - 2 and 1/4 cups (281g) all-purpose flour (spoon & leveled)